 Recommend: The checkbox at the bottom of the score sheet used to mark an application for further review.

 Rank: After an application is recommended and reviewed, the reviewer decides if the application should be ranked.
 The rank is a selection between 1st Choice, 2nd Choice, 3rd Choice...
 Only one rank selection type may be selected per scholarship.
 However, one application may be ranked for more than one scholarship.
 All reviewer rankings are combined with other rankings from reviewers assigned to the same scholarship.
-The combined rankings are used to select scholarship finalists in the Equity Committee Meeting.
+The combined rankings are used to select scholarship finalists in the Allocation Committee Meeting.

 Reference Score: Two references are required for each application.
 The references are asked to rate the students on several traits on a scale of 1 – 5 (they are asked other questions as well).
 The scores have embedded values.
 The highest score on the scale is 5 and has a value of 20 points.
 All of the scores from both references are added together to get a Reference Score.
 The highest value possible is 220.
 The Reference Score is a sortable column in the list and is on the score sheet.